Haihan-Sun/Haihan-Sun.github.io/_pages/about.md

 <tr>
     <td class="tg-ko0z">2025/12</td>
-    <td class="tg-ko0z">Our journal paper “A Tri-Band Shared-Aperture Base Station Antenna Array Covering 5G Mid-Band and 6G Centimetric Wave Band” has been accepted for publication in <i>IEEE Transactions on Antennas and Propagation</i>. </td>
+    <td class="tg-ko0z">Our journal paper <a href="https://haihan-sun.github.io/files/BSA13.pdf"  style="color:#4169e1">“A Tri-Band Shared-Aperture Base Station Antenna Array Covering 5G Mid-Band and 6G Centimetric Wave Band”</a> has been accepted for publication in <i>IEEE Transactions on Antennas and Propagation</i>. </td>
 </tr>

 <tr>
     <td class="tg-ko0z">2025/11</td>
-    <td class="tg-ko0z">Our journal paper “Estimation of Specific Gravity of Potato Tubers Using Dielectric Properties” has been accepted for publication in <i>IEEE Transactions on Instrumentation and Measurement</i>.
+    <td class="tg-ko0z">Our journal paper <a href="https://haihan-sun.github.io/files/GPR15.pdf"  style="color:#4169e1">“Estimation of Specific Gravity of Potato Tubers Using Dielectric Properties”</a> has been accepted for publication in <i>IEEE Transactions on Instrumentation and Measurement</i>.
 Congratulations, Taorui and Yuki! </td>
 </tr>

 <tr>